bcurran3/ansible-nas-plugins/bcurran3/cleanup/readme.md

 Homepage: <https://github.com/bcurran3/ansible-nas-plugins/tree/main/bcurran3/cleanup>

 Cleanup is a plugin I wrote to stop and remove any Docker containers that are still running after you've changed `<appname>_enabled: true` to `<appname>_enabled: false`.
-These app will have their Docker containers stopped and removed.
+These apps will have their Docker containers stopped and removed.

 ## Installation and Configuration